Make sure to also check out our saltwater reel buyer guide.

 - President 6935 – provides 10 pounds of maximum drag pressure, weighs about 9.9 ounces and holds 185 yards of 8-pound-test monofilament or 220 yards of 10-pound-test braid.

 The Shimano Stella series are some of the most celebrated spinning reels on the market and they receive very high praise from most who use them.
+The FI series was released in 2014 but later replaced by the FJ series in 2018.

 They are packed with high-end features, including unique grip designs and the X-Ship drivetrain system which lowers the force required to crank the reel.
 This helps improve the sensitivity of the reel, enabling you to detect even the lightest bites.